The Gauge-Higgs Legacy of the LHC Run II: QCD and top sectors

 will, in principle, affect these observables~\cite{runII_eng} and has been studied extensively in top-EFT analyses~\cite{topfitter}.
 The interaction vertices induced by $\ope_{tG}$ are shown in Fig.~\ref{fig:OtGdiagrams}.
 The first two diagrams contribute to top pair production, the second set to $t\bar t H$ production.
 In each case one of the interactions is proportional to the momentum flowing through the vertex.

 To constrain $f_{tG}$ in a Higgs fit we can consider gluon fusion and $t\bar{t}H$ production with additional jets.
 However, extra hard gluons in the final state are a typical higher-order effect and likely suppressed.
 Alternatively, we can use momentum-dependent distributions in $t\bar{t}H$ production.
-The third vertex in Fig.~\ref{fig:OtGdiagrams} allows for such effects, but only includes a single gluon and will therefore be suppressed by an $s$-channel propagator counteracting the dimension-6 momentum enhancement.
+The third vertex in Fig.~\ref{fig:OtGdiagrams} appears to allow for such effects as it only includes a single gluon, however this momentum dependence as well as the triple gluon vertex of the SM will be compensated by an additional propagator in the amplitude resulting in no additional growth with momentum.
+This lack of growth with momentum is demonstrated in Figure~\ref{fig:HTdistribution} below which shows the shape of the $H_T$ distribution does not change dramatically with increasing $f_{tG}$.

 We can estimate the extent to which this operator can be constrained.
 The most promising distribution currently available is the $H_T$ distribution in the all-hadronic

 signature released by CMS~\cite{Sirunyan:2018ygk}.
 In Fig.~\ref{fig:HTdistribution} we reproduce their $H_T$ distribution as well as the distribution in the presence of two benchmark values of $f_{tG}$.
 We generate the relevant $ttH$ process merged with one additional jet using \textsc{Madgraph5}~\cite{madgraph} and \textsc{Pythia8}~\cite{pythia}, combined with \textsc{Delphes3}~\cite{delphes}.
 The two benchmarks each correspond to